quang-do-se/aws-certs/devops/tmp/study.md

 - CloudFormation does not detect a new file has been uploaded to `S3` unless one of these parameters change: - S3Bucket - S3Key (filename) - S3ObjectVersion

+- `WaitCondtion` vs `CreationPolicy`
+  - `WaitCondition` is a resource.
+  - `CreationPolicy` is an attribute.
+  - The `CreationPolicy` is recommended for `EC2` and `Auto Scaling`.

+- We cannot do a rolling update to `Auto Scaling` unless we are utililzing `CloudFormation`. (`UpdatePolicy` attribute under `AutoScalingGroup` resource)

+- In CloudFormation, updates to all resources are open by default but `Stack Policy` changes to DENY for all resources once created.
+The `Stack Policy` is the IAM style policy statement which governs what can be changed and who can change it.

 ----------

 ### SQS